quicwg/multipath/draft-ietf-quic-multipath.md

 simultaneously.
 Each open path could be used to further amplify an attack.
-Therefore, endpoints need to limit the maximum number of paths and might consider additional measures to limit the number of concurrent path validation processes e.g. by pacing them out or limiting the number of path initiation attempts over a certain time period.
+Therefore, endpoints need to limit the maximum number of paths and might consider additional measures to limit the number of concurrent path validation processes e.g., by pacing them out or limiting the number of path initiation attempts over a certain time period.